apuder/TRS-80/README.md

 ``sdk.dir=/Users/johndoe/Downloads/android-sdk-macosx``
 ``ndk.dir=/Users/johndoe/Downloads/android-ndk-r9d``
 -  Change the 'buildToolsVersion' in build.gradle to match your latest version.
-You will find this inside your sdk's ``build-tools`` directory or check the SDK manager entry.
+You will find this inside your SDK's ``build-tools`` directory or check the SDK manager entry.
 -  Run:
 ``